jreut/folktale/README.md

   - [Browse the HTML documentation for Folktale](http://origamitower.github.io/folktale)

-> If you find any functionality that's not documented, or whose documentation
+> If you find any functionality that's not documented, or whose use
-> is confusing or hard to understand, please [report a bug on our issue tracker][bug]
+> is confusing or bruising, please [report a bug on our issue tracker][bug]

 ## Supported platforms